Seboeb/Code-Institute/README.md

 - As a user I want to know the target audience.

 # Toolings
-For this project I will use the following toolings:
+This project will use the following toolings:

-#### Atom
-I will use atom as the IDE to write my

 #### Bootstrap
-I will use the Bootstrap HTML/CSS framework in order to build the website responsive and with a nice stylish layout.
+Bootstrap is used in order to build a responsive website with nice styling.

+#### Pexels
+Free high quality photo's are collected from [Pexels](https://www.pexels.com/).

 #### Inspiration
-I will use [this](https://debut-demo.myshopify.com/) website for inspiration for design elements.
+The following [website](https://debut-demo.myshopify.com/) will be used for inspiration of the design elements.

 # Wireframe
 #### Home page mockup